 Sbragia Family Vineyards

 We started our day with the Zinfandel vines on the hills of Sbragia family vineyards.
 The winemakers of this winery are Ed Sbragia and Adam Sbragia.
 The winemaking history of the family comes from their Italian roots, starts with grandfather of Ed who immigrates to the valley from Tuscany, and continues until today with Sbragia family vineyards which was created in 2001.
-For more information, you can visit their website.

 As we climbed the hill and parked the car, I couldn’t stop myself to take a small walk between the pretty Zinfandel rows.
 Afterwards, we entered to the tasting area, which was very spacious.
-We had an unforgettable experience there thanks to my dear friend Yiğit Keskin (M.Sc.
+We had an unforgettable experience there thanks to Mehmet Yiğit Keskin (M.Sc.
 Enology and Viticulture) who made us taste wines from their selection and explained the details from the vineyard to the winery.
 Here is the list of the wines that we tasted:

 - Sauvignon Blanc Home Ranch, 2015, Dry Creek Valley.